 - No harmful chemicals are required for cleaning.
 A mild bleach solution is safe but not recommended to be used often.

 - You can also use a dishwasher to clean your kitty’s bowls.
 Avoid mixing them with utensils used by other family members.
+If it is a personalized cat bowl then it might have inscriptions of the cat’s name, these should be cleaned thoroughly as they are susceptible to attract dirt.

 - Choose the type of bowl very carefully as it should be easy to clean, durable, and not allow breeding of pathogens.
 Investing in stainless steel bowls is the safest bet.